 - There are many generalist strategic advisors but these will not help you any further than reading a book on strategy.
 The key is to have experts in your field who have done it before and know the pitfalls to advise, challenge and guide you in detail.

-- There are Government funded schemes to help with accessing advice from experts, but make sure they know the industry you are aiming to enter well.
+- There are Government funded schemes to help with accessing advice from experts from time to time, but make sure they know the industry you are aiming to enter well.

 Picture source: Freda Thompson in a de Havilland DH.60G-111Moth Major,ca1935 Sydney Morning Herald via http://nos.twnsnd.co